Written By Ryan Biddulph

-I’ve spent over 2 years in Thailand during my 6 year world tour.
+I’ve spent over 2 years in Thailand during my 6-year world tour.

 Thailand is my favourite country on earth for a number of reasons.
 The stunning beauty of the place, amazing food, low cost of living and friendly locals all make for a dream destination.

-Before visiting the Land of Smiles keep one thing in mind: Thai face saving culture is likely quite a bit different from how things are done in your home country.
+Before visiting the Land of Smiles keep one thing in mind: Thai face-saving culture is likely quite a bit different from how things are done in your home country.

 Like all things travel this is not a good or bad thing.
-It is simply a group a people agreeing to live by a certain code, a code you should learn if you decide to spend time in that area.
+It is simply a group of people agreeing to live by a certain code, a code you should learn if you decide to spend time in that area.

-Keep these 3 cultural points in mind to enjoy your travels through Thailand.
+Keep these 3 cultural points in mind to enjoy your travels through Thailand

 1: Saving Face Is Critical